AWIXOR-zz/React-Track/README.md

 # What is React js

-[React](https://reactjs.org) is a JavaScript library for building UIs.
+[React](https://reactjs.org) is a JavaScript library for building user interfaces.
 It's maintained by [Facebook](https://github.com/facebook/react/) and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications.

 # History